 Self-aligning Ball Bearing

 Self-aligning ball bearings have two rows of balls and two continuous tracks of deep groove ball type in the inner ring.
 The outer ring has a spherical track with the center of curvature coinciding with the center of curvature of the bearing.
 This gives the inner ring, the balls, and the shaft of the cage a deflection area.
 Self aligning linear ball bearings are mainly used to carry radial loads and light axial loads, but cannot carry pure axial loads.
+THB-Bearings is a professional self aligning ball bearing manufacturer offering you two types of self aligning linear ball bearings as follows.
 The followings are self-aligning bearing types.
+Click and check more information about self aligning linear ball bearings.

 Self-aligning Ball Bearing